 - You can rapidly disseminate learning support and feedback to all students in online environments.

-- Operating in technology-rich assessment environments, students can develop and be assessed on their generic technology literacy.
+- When they are operating in technology-rich assessment environments, students can develop and be assessed on their generic technology literacy.

 When deciding whether to assess electronically, and which technologies to choose, plan carefully.
 Think about: